-The Ishibutai Tomb is next to the Ishibutai bus stop, about 17 minutes from Asuka Station by Kame Loop Bus (280 yen, one bus per hour).
-You can also bike there in 15 minutes.
+The Ishibutai Tomb is located next to the Ishibutai bus stop, about 17 minutes from Asuka Station by Kame Loop Bus (280 yen, one bus per hour).
+You can also reach it by bike in 15 minutes.

 Ishibutai Tomb

-Believed to be the tomb of Soga Umako, a powerful political figure during the Asuka Period (538–710), Ishibutai Tomb gives visitors a glimpse into early Japanese history.
-While emperors had symbolic roles, figures like Soga Umako held real power.
-The tomb is located in a peaceful park, surrounded by a dry moat, making it a quiet and atmospheric place to explore both nature and history.
+Believed to be the tomb of Soga Umako, a powerful figure during the Asuka Period (538–710), this site offers a fascinating glimpse into early Japanese history.
+While emperors held symbolic roles, figures like Soga Umako wielded significant political power and influence.
+The tomb is located in a peaceful park, surrounded by a dry moat, creating a serene and atmospheric environment that invites visitors to explore both its natural beauty and historical significance.

 Hours and Fees